Our expert senior leadership team are always setting new standards. Guiding students to grow and prosper.

 Mr A Cook

-I have been teaching for 23 years.
-Almost all of my teaching experience has been at a church school in Croydon, Archbishop Tenison’ CE High School.
+I have been teaching for 24 years.
+Most of my teaching experience has been at a church school in Croydon, Archbishop Tenison’ CE High School.
 I trained to teach Physical Education.
 I was first a teacher of PE and then Head of a very successful PE department.
 The staff teams I led were hugely proud of the high levels of sporting participation, the outstanding performances and also the excellent academic outcomes within our subject.
 I have most recently taught Geography and have fallen in love with the subject.
-After 12 years of senior leadership that have included leading data and reporting, leading teaching and most recently safeguarding and discipline I am most excited to join the Holy Trinity staff team as Deputy Headteacher.
+After 13 years of senior leadership that have included leading data and reporting, leading teaching and most recently safeguarding and discipline I was most excited to join the Holy Trinity staff team as Deputy Headteacher in September 2023.

-At Holy Trinity I am looking forward to further developing the leadership of many whole school areas that give the wonderful young people we serve the capacity to learn, make progress and therefore see and engage with all the opportunities within education and beyond.
+At Holy Trinity we have been busy developing the leadership, systems and practice of many whole school areas.
+In particular, safeguarding, behaviour and culture, SEND and our internal alternative provision.
+There are so many wonderful young people that we serve in this church school.
+The students deserve to have the capacity to learn, make progress and see and engage with all the opportunities within our educational setting and beyond.

 Outside of school I have always participated in sports and stayed fit and healthy by running and attending various fitness classes.
-I am a Crystal Palace fan (part-time) and enjoy following all sports.
+I am a Crystal Palace fan (full time now they have won the FA cup!) and enjoy following all sports.
 I love being outdoors and exploring beautiful parts of the country with my friends and family.
 I am most happy walking along a stunning coastal path with my family in search for an ice cream or swimming in the sea being hit by waves or lost in the countryside with a map running with my friends.

 img